"Correctional Officers tell nurses to call for ambulances, nurses ignore them” - COVID-19 Stories from CDCR's CA Medical Facility | Davis Vanguard

 According to Olivia, CMF went under lockdown on December 12 due to the rising cases.

 Prior to the outbreak, she says correctional officers refused to wear masks and the incarcerated population had no access to cleaning supplies for months.
-“Some [officers] are moving around from positive to negative units, socializing with other [officers],” she adds.
+“Some [officers] are moving around from positive to negative units, socializing with other [officers].”

 Moreover, new masks were not distributed to the population until December 24– 12 days after the outbreak.
 Before that, some had to use old masks that had “worn out to the point of being defective.”